-Bill Shankly is an inspiration.
+Bill Shankly was an inspiration.
 Not only to football, but to anyone who has ever faced struggles in their life.
-He was born in the coalmining village of Glenbuck, Ayshire, in 1913, with very humble beginnings; however, through hard work and perseverance, he went onto become one of the greatest football managers of all time.
+He was born in the coal mining village of Glenbuck, Ayshire, in 1913, with very humble beginnings; but, through hard work and perseverance, he went onto become one of the greatest football managers of all time.

 Bill Shankly was undoubtedly a very intelligent man, despite the fact he left education at just 14 years old to begin work at a local colliery.
 Not shy of hard work, Bill spent two years down the pit; however, he seen football as his way out of it.

 Shankly was one of 50 Glenbuck son’s who escaped the coalmining village to make it in professional football in the first half of the 20th Century; however, none of them would leave a legacy behind quite like William.
 The Shankly family all shared a passion for the big game, with four of Bill’s brothers all making it as professional footballers.

 Shankly finally made it as a professional footballer when he signed for Carlisle United in 1932, but it was at Preston North End where he really shone on the pitch, when he joined the club just one year later in 1933.

 Shankly was a brave right half who made a total of 337 appearances for the club, helping the team to win the FA Cup in 1938; however, his time at Preston North End was interrupted by his service in the RAF in World War II.
 Like all aspiring footballers dream of, Bill Shankly played for his national team, Scotland, between 1938 to 1943, and often spoke of his “unbelievable pride” when they played against England, winning the match 1-0.